NaodDejene/Vpn-Usage-Setup/README.md

 </p>
 <p><b>Step 1:</b> Create a Virtual Machine and Record what yo see IPs<br/>
 - On your local machine, go to <a href="https://whatismyipaddress.com/" target="_blank">whatismyipaddress.com</a> to save your current IP in a text file.<br/>
-- In Azure, create a resource group and deploy a Windows 10 virtual machine in a different region (e.g., a foreign country).<br/>
+- In Azure make sure you  create a resource group and deploy a Windows 10 virtual machine in a different region (e.g., Alaska).<br/>
-- Use Remote Desktop to log into the VM and revisit the same site to capture and record that IP.
+- Use Remote Desktop to log into the VM and revisit the same site to capture and record the IP.
 </p>
 <br />